dragonflyoss/d7y.io/docs/reference/commands/client/dfget.md

           Specify the session token for Amazon Simple Storage Service(S3)

       --storage-credential-path <STORAGE_CREDENTIAL_PATH>
-          Specify the local path to credential file for Google Cloud Storage Service(GCS)
+          Specify the local path to the credential file which is used for OAuth2 authentication for Google Cloud Storage Service(GCS)

       --storage-predefined-acl <STORAGE_PREDEFINED_ACL>
           Specify the predefined ACL for Google Cloud Storage Service(GCS)

           [default: publicRead]

+      --hdfs-delegation-token <HDFS_DELEGATION_TOKEN>
+          Specify the delegation token for Hadoop Distributed File System(HDFS)

       --max-files <MAX_FILES>
           Specify the max count of file to download when downloading a directory.
 If the actual file count is greater than this value, the downloading will be rejected